-The UNSRC Film Society and Rutgers University Writers House joined the UNSRC Society of Writers to celebrate the great Nigerian and world renowned writer Chinua Achebe.
-The celebration was held on his birthday, 15 November.
-Representing the Achebe family was his granddaughter Chochi Ejueyitchi, who shared her warm and sometimes humorous accounts of her grandfather.
-A host of luminaries from the worlds of education, literature and the arts joined with Ambassador Usman Sarki, Deputy Permanent Representative of Nigeria, to share in a diverse and moving tribute of music, song, poetry, personal stories and film.
-Things Fall Apart, Chinua Achebe’s seminal work that transformed the world of African Literature and opened the world and possibilities of African literature for a new generation of African writers was highlighted in readings by author Uwem Akpan (“Say You’re One of Them”), student comments by Educator Olutosin Mustapha of Frederick Douglas Academy VII High School and Darrel Alejandro Holnes of Rutgers Writers House and original musical composition by saxophonist David Engelhard.
-The singers from Sri Chinmoy: The Peace Meditation at the United Nations and original poem “A Poet Daughter’s Farewell: Still Morning Yet” was written and movingly read by Abena P.A.
-Busia, Professor and Chair, Department of Women’s and Gender Studies, Rutgers University.
+The UN SRC Film Society and Rutgers University Writers House joined the UN SRC Society of Writers to celebrate the great Nigerian and world reknowned writer Chinua Achebe.
+The celebration was held on his birthday 15 November.
+Representing the Achebe family was his granddaughter Chochi Ejueyitchi, who shared her humerous and warm accounts of her grandfather.
+A host of luminaries from the worlds of education, literature and the arts joined with Ambassador Usman Sarki, Deputy Permanent Representative of Nigeria to share in a diverse and moving tribute of music, song, poetry, personal stories and film.
+“Things Fall Apart”, Chinua Achebe’s seminal work that transformed the world of African Literature and opened the world and possibilities of African literature for an upcoming generation of African writers was highlighted in readings by author Uwem Akpan (“Say You’re One of Them”), students responses by Educator Olutosin Mustapha of Frederick Douglas Academy VII High School and Darrel Alejandro Holnes of Rutgers Writers House and original composition by saxophonist David Engelhard.
+“Chinua Achebe” by Sri Chinmoy was performed by Singers from Sri Chinmoy: The Peace Meditation at the United Nations and original poem “A Poet Daughter’s Farewell: Still Morning Yet” artfully written and read by Abena P.A.
+Busia, Professor and Chair, Department of women’s and Gender Studies, Rutgers University.

-Can Poetry Save the Earth?
-A programme in honour of Rio+20 United Nations Conference on Sustainable Development and National Poetry Month, UN Headquarters, New York, 11 April 2012
+A programme in honour of Rio+20 United Nations Conference on Sustainable Development and National Poetry Month.
+Wednesday 11 April 2012

-Diplomats and poets came together to share poetry on the theme of the environment during National Poetry Month to bring attention to the upcoming United Nations Conference on Sustainable Development, to be held in Rio de Janeiro in June.
-Keynote speaker John Felstiner, Professor Emeritus of Stanford University, shared poems from his book Can Poetry Save the Earth?/A Field Guide to Nature poems.
-He was joined by poet Jeffrey Yang and members of the diplomatic community, including Ambassador Maria Teresa Mesquita Pêssoa of the Permanent Mission of Brazil to the United Nations and Davidson Hepburn, former Ambassador of The Bahamas to the United Nations, reading selected favorites.
+Diplomats and poets came together to share poetry of the environment during National Poetry month to bring attention to the upcoming June conference in Rio de Janeiro .
+Keynote speaker John Felstiner, Professor Emeritus of Stanford University, shared poems from his book “Can Poetry Save the Earth?/A field Guide to Nature poems”.
+He was joined by poet Jeffrey Yang and members of the diplomatic community including Ambassador Maria Teresa Mesquita Pêssoa of the Permanent Mission of Brazil to the United Nations and Davidson Hepburn, former Ambassador of The Bahamas to the United Nations, reading selected favorites.

-Mr. Eric S. Petersen, Keynote Speaker, Editor of Light and Liberty: Reflections on the Pursuit of Happiness spoke on “Freedom in World Oneness: the Pursuit of Happiness through the Eyes of Thomas Jefferson.”
+Mr. Eric S. Petersen, Keynote Speaker, the Editor of the recently published book, Light and Liberty: Reflections on the Pursuit of Happiness will speak on “Freedom in World Oneness: the Pursuit of Happiness through the Eyes of Thomas Jefferson.”